gafnaa/cysec-simulation/README.md

-# bl1tz Store - Premium Electronics & More
+# bl1tz Store

 ## Description

 This project is an e-commerce platform named "bl1tz Store" that offers premium electronics, fashion, and lifestyle products.
 It's built using Flask for the backend and Jinja2 for templating, with a MySQL database.

-The application is containerized using Docker and Docker Compose for easy setup and deployment.
+**This project is designed as a vulnerable web application for simulating and demonstrating Server-Side Template Injection (SSTI) and Remote Code Execution (RCE) attacks.
+It serves as an educational tool for understanding these vulnerabilities in a controlled environment.**

 ## Features